×

 Yes, there are some handwriting lessons and assessments, but those particular assessments are only accessible to Premium PLUS members, which is extremely limiting.

-Mandarin Chinese is a character-based language with a vastly different writing structure from English, making reading and writing Chinese just as important as listening and speaking in terms of overall fluency.
+Mandarin Chinese is a character-based language with a vastly different writing structure from English, making reading and writing just as important as listening and speaking in terms of overall fluency.
 As a tactile learner, I remember better by doing.
 I remember characters better by writing them.
 By writing, I essentially improve my reading comprehension.

 I might be nitpicking over here.
-ChineseClass101 is a podcast-learning program, ergo the focus more so on listening.
+ChineseClass101 is a podcast-learning program, ergo the focus is more so on listening.
 But if you’re going to market yourself as an app that covers all language skills, there needs to be a balance between all of them.

 Too Much Spoken English in Lessons

-The lesson notes are mostly in English, anyway, so why can’t there be more Mandarin in the audio portion?
-It’s just a missed opportunity for more advanced Chinese listening practice.
+The lesson notes are mostly in English anyway, so why can’t there be more Mandarin in the audio portion?
+It’s just a missed opportunity for more advanced listening practice.
+At some point, you have to be fully immersed in the language to progress, which many existing programs already recognize.

 Too Many Emails